yehtetaung4466/nest-ecomerce-back-end/README.md

 #### Apis
 - post `/auth/signup`
 - post `/auth/login` obtain pair of token
-- post `/auth/refresh` to get new pair of token wiht refresh token
+- post `/auth/refresh` to get a new pair of token wiht refresh token
 - get `/users/me` to get current user
 - get,post,del `/products` to add new products or get/del all products
 - get,del `/products/{productId}` to get/del specific product